-Copies of student records are available at a cost of \$.15 per page, payable in advance.
+One free copy of any specific student record is available upon request.
+It is FIFTY cents per copy for any additional copy.
 Parents/guardians may be denied copies of a student's records (1) after the student reaches age 18 and is no longer a dependent for tax purposes; (2) when the student is attending an institution of post-secondary education; (3) if the parent/guardian fails to follow proper procedures and pay the copying charge; or (4) when the district is given a copy of a court order terminating the parent/guardian rights.
 If the student qualifies for free or reduced-price meals and the parent/guardian are unable to view the records during regular school hours, upon written request of the parent/guardian, one copy of the record will be provided at no charge.